BDA-KTS/-ClaimsGen-_-Verified-Claims-Wizard/README.md

 # Description
 The Verified Claims Wizard is a method that generates a repository of verified claims that are collected from diverse fact-checking organizations and puts together in one place.
 Each claim includes detailed information such as author, URL, date, truth values and other pertinent details, providing a rich resource of verified claims and their corresponding reviews.An user could use this method to generate a repository of claims and then search claims of their own interest based on various filter criteria.

+## Relevant research questions that could be adressed with the help of this method

+1. Spread of false political information and consequence on the soceity (Buchanan, T. (2021).
+Trust, personality, and belief as determinants of the organic reach of political disinformation on social media.
+The Social Science Journal, 1-12.)
+2. How big brands are implicated with fake news (Berthon, P. R., & Pitt, L. F. (2018).
+Brands, truthiness and post-fact: managing brands in a post-rational world.
+Journal of Macromarketing, 38(2), 218-227.)
+3. Investigate underlying motives for online fake news sharing during a particular event or time period (Balakrishnan, V., Ng, K. S., & Rahim, H. A. (2021).
+To share or not to share–The underlying motives of sharing fake news amidst the COVID-19 pandemic in Malaysia.
+Technology in Society, 66, 101676.)

 ### Social Science Usecase

 Mary is a researcher who wants to investigate the impact of Gun laws on the society.
 She has a huge collection of claims, from different websites but wants to have them all at one place and search those pertaining to gun laws over a particular time period.
 She uses the search box to find methods related to claims or fact-checks.The search functionality of the MH shows her a list of related methods and tutorials related to claims.
 She then uses Verified Claims Wizard that generates a huge repository of claims out of it.
 She then searches this repository regarding all claims related to the Gun laws and it brings her a list of all relevant claims, be it true, false, mixed or others which she can reuse for her study.